 Joe's sports experience includes numerous matters for the National Basketball Association, National Hockey League, Major League Soccer, PAC-12 Conference, Big East Conference, ATP World Tour, WTA Tour and NASCAR, as well as for a number of individual sports teams, owners and media entities that he advises on a continuing basis.

 Mergers and Acquisitions

 Joe has handled a number of matters relating to the acquisition, financing, operation and equity funding of professional sports teams, including the sale of the Buffalo Bills and the acquisition of the Cleveland Browns, Jacksonville Jaguars, Houston Astros, Washington Nationals, New York Jets and Philadelphia Eagles.
 Joe continues to represent these and other clubs on a continuing basis.
-He also has represented bidders for many other teams across a broad variety of sports, both in privately negotiated sales and in auctions, and advised leagues and governing bodies on dozens of sales transactions over the past 25 years, including advising the NBA on the recent $2 billion sale of the Los Angeles Clippers.
+He also has represented bidders for many other teams across a broad variety of sports, both in privately negotiated sales and in auctions, and has advised leagues and governing bodies on dozens of sales transactions over the past 25 years, including advising the NBA on the recent $2 billion sale of the Los Angeles Clippers.

 Joe also represented the NBA in its grant of expansion franchises to Charlotte in 2002, Toronto and Vancouver in 1995, and Charlotte, Miami, Minnesota and Orlando in 1988 and 1989, and the NHL in its grant of expansion franchises to Atlanta, Columbus, Nashville and Minnesota; and MLS on many of its expansions and transfers.

 Stadium/Arena Construction and Financing

 Joe has been the lead negotiator in multiple stadium and arena deals and financings, including in connection with the facilities developed by the Philadelphia Eagles, New York Jets, New Jersey Devils and Orlando Magic, as well as the arena developed by the NBA in Charlotte.
 Joe currently is advising the Minnesota Vikings on its new stadium and has represented lenders in connection with a number of facilities-related financings, including the financing for Citi Field); and has advised our league clients on numerous arena development projects and financings.

 Joint Ventures and Start Ups

 Joe has handled a variety of joint ventures and other innovative sports transactions, including the formation of NBA China, the WNBA, the NBA Development League and Legends Hospitality, a joint venture among affiliates of the Dallas Cowboys, the New York Yankees and Goldman Sachs, and the sale to Providence Equity of an interest in Soccer United Marketing, the media and marketing affiliate of MLS.